 What is over arousal?

 Over arousal is the state your dog is in when they are unable to settle, constantly jumping up at every sound and not able to ignore stimuli.
-Some over arousal is useful if you are playing a game or have a sports dog, but it’s not a state we want our dogs to be in all day.
+Some high arousal is useful if you are playing a game or have a sports dog, but it’s not a state we want our dogs to be in all day or when your trying to settle in the evening.
 It’s bad for them mentally and physically.

 What is hypervigilance?